bernie-skipole/indipydriver/docs/source/usage/example1.rst

     class ThermoDriver(IPyDriver):

-        """IPyDriver is subclassed here, with two methods created to handle incoming events and to transmit the temperature to the client"""
+        """IPyDriver is subclassed here, with methods created to handle incoming events and to transmit the temperature to the client"""

         async def clientevent(self, event):
-            """On receiving data, this is called, and should handle any necessary actions The event object has property 'vector' which is the propertyvector being updated or requested by the client.
+            """On receiving data from the client this is called, and should handle any necessary actions.
+               The event object has property 'vector' which is the propertyvector being updated or requested by the client.
                Different types of event could be produced, in this case only getProperties